Mitosis and Meiosis O Level: 5 Differences Every Student Must Know

 Link to Genetics and Reproduction Topics

-Meiosis connects directly to inheritance — the random assortment of alleles during Meiosis I is why offspring inherit different combinations from each parent.
+Meiosis connects directly to inheritance — random assortment of alleles during Meiosis I explains why offspring inherit different combinations from each parent.
 Understanding the cell biology of meiosis makes genetics questions significantly easier.
 Our guide on photosynthesis O level is another topic that links to cell biology through chloroplast structure and function.

 Frequently Asked Questions